Eloy Jiménez: Baltimore Orioles

 On July 30, 2024, the White Sox traded Jiménez and cash considerations to the Baltimore Orioles in exchange for Trey McGough.
 In 33 games for Baltimore, he slashed .232/.270/.316 with one home run and seven RBI.
 On November 2, the Orioles declined Jiménez's club option for 2025, opting to pay a $3 million buyout.

 Tampa Bay Rays

 On December 23, 2024, Jiménez signed a minor league contract with the Tampa Bay Rays.
 In 48 appearances split between the rookie-level Florida Complex League Rays and Triple-A Durham Bulls, he batted a combined .256/.330/.360 with three home runs, 30 RBI, and one stolen base.
 On July 12, 2025, Jiménez was released by the Rays organization.

 Toronto Blue Jays

 On August 29, 2025, Jiménez signed a minor league contract with the Toronto Blue Jays.
-He elected free agency on November 6.
+He made six appearances for the Triple-A Buffalo Bisons, going 3-for-18 (.167) with three walks.
+Jiménez elected free agency following the season on November 6.

+On January 11, 2026, Jiménez re-signed with the Blue Jays organization on a minor league contract.
+On April 12, the Blue Jays selected his contract, adding him to their active roster.
+He made 12 appearances for Toronto, batting .290/.343/.290 with three RBIs and three walks.
+On April 29, Jiménez was designated for assignment by the Blue Jays following George Springer's return from the injured list.
+He elected free agency after clearing waivers on May 2.
+Jiménez re-signed with Toronto on a minor league contract on May 22.
+He was released by Toronto on August 4.